-The information provided is designed to provide details of the different benefits that may be available to people in a variety of different situations including when they are in work, unable to work due to ill-health, unemployed or retired.
+The information in our fact sheets and guides is designed to provide details of the different benefits that may be available to people in a variety of situations including when they are in work, unable to work due to ill-health, unemployed or retired.
 It also seeks to inform people of the steps that may be taken should they wish to dispute a decision made surrounding their benefit entitlement.